 - Serve chilled.

-Apple: We enjoyed this recipe best with Granny Smith apples, but did test it with other varieties.
-We loved the flavor profile that developed from the tart apple combined with the sweet cranberries.
+Apples: We like this recipe best with Granny Smith apples (but did test it with other varieties).
+We love the flavor profile that develops from the tart Granny Smith apple combined with the sweet cranberries.
 But, you can use your favorite apple or whatever variety you happen to have on hand.

 Oats: For best results, do not use quick oats in this recipe.
 The consistency of quick oats isn't hearty enough to withstand overnight refrigeration.
 By morning, the quick oats will have broken down, and will be paste-like.
 Throughout our testing, we found that old-fashioned oats are truly the best for overnight oatmeal recipes.

 Nutrition Information:Yield: 4 servings Serving Size: about 3/4 cup